Understanding and guidance on surcharges

 Due to a myriad of legislative and court decisions, some restaurants in California have elected to add a surcharge to their receipts to defray increased costs incurred over the last several years.

-The increased costs of operating a restaurant can be attributed to minimum wage increases, healthcare, paid sick leave, restrictive scheduling, cost of food and supplies and the current state of the law that does not allow restaurants to mandate tips to employees who do not regularly interact with customers.
+The increased costs of operating a restaurant can be attributed to minimum wage increases, health care, paid sick leave, restrictive scheduling, cost of food and supplies and increased pay equity between traditionally tipped employees and heart of the house employees.
 As such, these surcharges need to be analyzed for taxation purposes and legality as to how they are implemented.

 On December 23, 2016, the California State Board of Equalization (“BOE”) made it clear that surcharges like a service charge are a taxable event.
 The BOE states that: “The Revenue and Taxation Code (RTC) provides that sales tax is imposed on the gross receipts from the retail sales of tangible personal property in this state, unless the sale is specifically exempted from taxation by statute.
 The sales tax is imposed upon the retailer for the privilege of selling tangible personal property at retail in California.
 RTC section 6012, ‘Gross receipts,’ provides that the taxable gross receipts include all amounts received with respect to the sale, with no deduction for the cost of the property sold, materials used, labor or service cost, or any other expense of the retailer passed on to the customer.
 As explained by RTC section 6012, any expense of a restaurant passed on to customers in the form of a surcharge must be included in taxable gross receipts.
 Since there are no specific sales and use tax exemptions for a surcharge imposed by a restaurant, retailers may not claim the cost of the surcharge as a deduction on their Sales and Use Tax return.
 Therefore, restaurants that include a separate surcharge on customer bills must include the surcharge amount in the calculation of tax.”